 Find a pattern that complements your hallway decor — it doesn't have to match.
 Find more tips on how to paint your stairs in our guide.

-35. Paint hallway floorboards for a quick, cheap update
+43. Paint hallway floorboards for a quick and cheap update

 If you've got plain wooden floorboards in your hallway, an easy way to add pattern to them is to simply throw down a rug... but if you want to go a step further, adding a tile pattern to the floorboards is a brilliant way to up the interest.

-Use suitable floor paints and stick to a very muted scheme like this one for best effect – you want the floor to add character not be the focus.
+Use suitable floor paints and stick to a very muted scheme like this one for the best effect – you want the floor to add character, not be the focus.

 Here a stunning pendant light has been used to enhance the pared-back, boho style of this space, adding height and texture with ease.

-37. Hang a gallery wall up your stairs
+45. Display a mix and match gallery wall up your stairs

-You can easily add interest to a white-painted hallway (presumably you've chosen that color because it's light-reflecting and easy to maintain) with a gallery wall idea, created with pictures and family photos and mementos.
+You can easily add interest to a white-painted hallway (presumably you've chosen that color because it's light-reflecting and easy to maintain) with a gallery wall idea, created with prints, wall art, and treasured mementos.

 You could go for a slightly more cohesive gallery wall if that's slightly more your style.
 We love the neutral tones of these prints and how they perfectly bring together the darker and lighter hues going on in this space.